mayan-finance/swap-sdk/README.md

   toChain: "solana",
   slippage: 3,
   gasDrop: 0.04, // optional
-  referrer: "YOUR WALLET ADDRESS", // optional
+  referrer: "YOUR SOLANA WALLET ADDRESS", // optional });
-});
 ```

-You can get the list of available tokens using [Tokens API](https://price-api.mayan.finance/swagger/)
+You can get the list of supported tokens using [Tokens API](https://price-api.mayan.finance/swagger/)

 #### Gas on destination:
-To enable "Gas on destination" set the gasDrop param to the amount of native token (e.g. ETH, BNB..) you want to receive on the destination chain.
+To enable [Gas on destination](https://docs.mayan.finance/dapp/gas-on-destination) set the gasDrop param to the amount of native token (e.g. ETH, BNB..) you want to receive on the destination chain.

 ```